Parallel computing: Massively parallel computing

 A massively parallel processor (MPP) is a single computer with many networked processors.
 MPPs have many of the same characteristics as clusters, but MPPs have specialized interconnect networks (whereas clusters use commodity hardware for networking).
 MPPs also tend to be larger than clusters, typically having "far more" than 100 processors.
 In an MPP, "each CPU contains its own memory and copy of the operating system and application.
 Each subsystem communicates with the others via a high-speed interconnect."

 IBM's Blue Gene/L, the fifth fastest supercomputer in the world according to the June 2009 TOP500 ranking, is an MPP.

 Grid computing

 Grid computing is the most distributed form of parallel computing.
 It makes use of computers communicating over the Internet to work on a given problem.
 Because of the low bandwidth and extremely high latency available on the Internet, distributed computing typically deals only with embarrassingly parallel problems.

 Most grid computing applications use middleware (software that sits between the operating system and the application to manage network resources and standardize the software interface).
 The most common grid computing middleware is the Berkeley Open Infrastructure for Network Computing (BOINC).
 Often volunteer computing software makes use of "spare cycles", performing computations at times when a computer is idling.

-Cloud computing

-The ubiquity of Internet brought the possibility of large-scale cloud computing.